yapweijun1996/AI-Code-Editor-v14/README.md

 # AI-Powered Browser-Based Code Editor

-This project is a sophisticated, browser-based code editor that integrates a powerful AI agent (Google's Gemini) to assist with a wide range of coding tasks.
-The application is designed with a secure, client-centric architecture, ensuring that all file system operations run directly in the browser, providing a seamless and safe user experience.
+This project is a sophisticated, browser-based code editor that integrates powerful AI agents to assist with a wide range of coding tasks.
+The application supports multiple LLM providers including **Google Gemini**, **OpenAI GPT**, and **Ollama**, designed with a secure, client-centric architecture where all file system operations run directly in the browser, providing a seamless and safe user experience.

 ---